kite-sdk/kite/cdk-data/src/main/markdown/guide.md

 *Summary*

 * A dataset is a collection of entities.
-* A dataset can be partitioned by attributes of the entity (i.e. fields of the record).
 * A dataset is represented by the interface `Dataset`.
 * The Hadoop FileSystem implementation of a dataset...
     * is stored as Snappy-compressed Avro data files by default.